The Happening (2008 film): Critical response

 The website's critical consensus reads, "The Happening begins with promise, but unfortunately descends into an incoherent and unconvincing trifle."
+Metacritic, which uses a weighted average, assigned the a score of 34 out of 100, based on 38 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Some critics enjoyed it.
-Glenn Whipp said, "Tamping down the self-seriousness in favor of some horrific silliness, M. Night Shyamalan's The Happening plays as a genuinely enjoyable B-movie for anyone inclined (or able) to see it that way".
+Glenn Whipp said "Tamping down the self-seriousness in favor of some horrific silliness, M. Night Shyamalan's The Happening plays as a genuinely enjoyable B-movie for anyone inclined (or able) to see it that way".

-Kirk Honeycutt of The Hollywood Reporter said the film lacked "cinematic intrigue and nail-biting tension" and that "the central menace ... does not pan out as any kind of Friday night entertainment".
-Varietys Justin Chang felt that it "covers territory already over-tilled by countless disaster epics and zombie movies, offering little in the way of suspense, visceral kicks or narrative vitality to warrant the retread".
+Kirk Honeycutt of The Hollywood Reporter said the film lacked "cinematic intrigue and nail-biting tension" and "the central menace ... does not pan out as any kind of Friday night entertainment".
+Varietys Justin Chang felt it "covers territory already over-tilled by countless disaster epics and zombie movies, offering little in the way of suspense, visceral kicks or narrative vitality to warrant the retread".
 Mick LaSalle wrote in his San Francisco Chronicle review that he considered the film entertaining but not scary.
 He commented, too, on Shyamalan's writing, opining that, "instead of letting his idea breathe and develop and see where it might go, he jumps all over it and prematurely shapes it into a story".

-James Berardinelli said the film had neither "a sense of atmosphere" nor "strong character development", calling its environmental message "way-too-obvious and strident", gave it one and a half stars out of a possible four, and concluded his review by saying, "The Happening is a movie to walk out of, sleep through, or—best of all—not to bother with."
+James Berardinelli said the film had neither "a sense of atmosphere" nor "strong character development", calling its environmental message "way-too-obvious and strident", gave it one and a half stars out of a possible four, and concluded his review by saying "The Happening is a movie to walk out of, sleep through, or—best of all—not to bother with."
 Times Richard Corliss saw the film as a "dispiriting indication that writer-director M. Night Shyamalan has lost the touch".
 The Chicago Tribunes Michael Phillips thought the film had a workable premise, but found the characters to be "gasbags or forgetful".
-Joe Morgenstern of The Wall Street Journal said that the film was a "woeful clunker of a paranoid thriller" and highlighted its "befuddling infelicities, insistent banalities, shambling pace and pervasive ineptitude".
+Joe Morgenstern of The Wall Street Journal said the film was a "woeful clunker of a paranoid thriller" and highlighted its "befuddling infelicities, insistent banalities, shambling pace and pervasive ineptitude".